 You realize that the only thing you have to do for other human beings is to keep yourself really straight, and then do whatever it is you do.

 That’s what happened to Phil Connors in Groundhog day.
-He went to work on his own asshole, ego-centric self.
+He went to work on his own damn self.
 He “kept himself really straight, and then did whatever it was he does” (to paraphrase Ram Dass) and finally broke through of the dream.

 And most of all, WE

 Ever.
 Don’t do it.
 Remember WWPCD.